vcsjones/AzureSignTool/README.md

 * `--skip-signed` [short: `-s`, required: no]: If a file is already signed it will be skipped, rather than replacing the existing signature.

-* `--apend-signature` [short: `-as`, required: no]: When specified the signing process adds a signature to an existing signature instead of replacing it.
+* `--append-signature` [short: `-as`, required: no]: When specified the signing process adds a signature to an existing signature instead of replacing it.
 Requires Windows 11 or later.

 ### Advanced